AnonymityDataRelease/PivotsCR/README.md

 We also released our code to process knowledge base (DBpedia) for reference.

-Toy files and examples are also provided to run our method.
+Toy files and examples are provided to run our method.

 ## QALD Data